 . (period) | The current line, equal to the line’s absolute number (You can also use +0 or -0 to achieve the same in most cases) |

-How to See and Use Line Numbering in Vim: FAQ
+How to See and Use Line Numbering in Vim and Neovim: FAQ

 Can I see both absolute and relative line numbers?